AlgoMaster Logo

 Real-World Systems Use Multiple Patterns

-Most production AI systems are not purely one pattern.
+Most production AI systems are not just one pattern.
 They combine patterns at different layers.
-Here are a few examples to make this concrete:
+A few examples:

-A customer support platform uses event-driven to trigger on incoming tickets, a pipeline to enrich the ticket with customer history and sentiment analysis, and request-response when the agent responds to the customer in real time.
+A customer support platform uses event-driven processing for incoming tickets, a pipeline to enrich each ticket with customer history and sentiment, and request-response when a support agent drafts a reply in real time.

-A code review tool uses event-driven to trigger on pull request events, an agent loop to analyze the code changes and generate feedback, and request-response when the developer asks follow-up questions about specific feedback.
+A code review tool starts from pull request events, runs an agent loop or structured workflow to inspect the changes, and uses request-response when a developer asks follow-up questions about the feedback.

 References